joshsalce/WHHIP/README.md

 Therefore, I corrected this to include the number of hard-hits according to Fangraphs into my formula.

 I also corrected a small error 6/15/22 that left out balls hit at 95.0 mph exactly, by simplying changing to a >= sign rather than just >.

+Results (6/16/22): WHIP correlates better to ERA than both WHHIP and WHHIP.v2, but WHHIP.v2 correlates best to FIP, slightly edging out
+WHIP by 0.05.